mmistakes/made-mistakes-jekyll/_source/portraits/index.md

 {% endfor %}
 </ul>

-Using a photograph (supplied by you) as reference I draw my interpretation of it, illustrated in a loose watercolor and pencil style.
-If the source photography is well lit and of high quality I will likely draw a realistic portrait, but I also might draw a faceless one.
-I'm not asking much for these drawings so I think that more than makes up for this level of *artistic discretion*. ([Portrait examples]({{ site.url }}/paperfaces/))
+Using a photograph supplied by you as reference I draw my interpretation of it, illustrated in a loose watercolor and pencil style.
+I recommend going black and white since it's my favorite way to draw and often yields more realistic results. ([Portrait examples]({{ site.url }}/paperfaces/))

 <figure>
     <img src="{{ site.url }}/images/portrait-single-multiple.jpg" alt="one face or multiple">